biomed-AI/GraphCS/reproducibility/README.md

 You can obtain the accuracy of GraphCS on simulated, cross-platform, and cross-species datasets by run the following commands.

-Note: You can choose one of the following two strategies to obtain results of GraphCS on real datasets.
+Note: You can choose one of the following three strategies to obtain results of GraphCS on real datasets.

 ### Running GraphCS on preprocessed datasets
 `run_cross-platforms_normalized.sh` contains commands to run all preprocessed